Telephone/Video Interpreting Service

 The Telephone/Video Interpreting Service is available to participating government agencies through a government contract.

-All agencies generally entitled to purchase services under collaborative contracts (e.g. central government departments, crown entities, local government authorities and district health boards) are eligible to join this contract.
+All agencies generally entitled to purchase services under collaborative contracts (e.g. central government departments, crown entities and local government authorities) are eligible to join this contract.

 If you are unsure about your eligibility to join this contract, you should visit the Government procurement website and if necessary apply for eligibility.